 The exuberant Salsa is a good place to start.
 There is a Salsa Night every Friday at Friendscino, a bar in Pulau Tikus.
 All are welcome, including beginners, and no partner is required – if there are not enough people to go round the dancers take to the floor solo.
 Bachata and Merengue tunes, whose steps are simpler to follow than Salsa, are also played from time to time during the evening, and Kizomba is also regularly danced.

-Salsa Dance Night takes place from 10pm until 1am at Friendscino, 19 Lintang Burma in Pulau Tikus.
+The Salsa and Social Dance Night takes place from 10.30pm until 2am every Friday night at Friendscino, 19 Lintang Burma in Pulau Tikus.
 Contact 013-359 0443 for more details.

 If you feel you want the confidence-booster of a few lessons first before taking to the dance floor, Montana Dance Academy in Sungai Ara offers lessons in Salsa, Bachata, Zouk and Argentine Tango, for adults and children, and hold a monthly social dance party for students and friends to practice, socialize and mingle around with other dancers.
 The address is 280-2, Jalan Dato Ismail Hashim, Sungai Ara.
 Contact 012-423 3892 and www.mdapenang.com.